Wally Triplett, trailblazing NFL player, dies at 92

 “I remember staying in a different hotel than my white teammates in Green Bay,” Triplett told the Detroit News years later, “and the walls were thin.
 When the people in the next room said to each other, ‘You know there are Negroes next to us,’ we clearly heard it. . . .
 That was typical America back then, a different world.
 It’s hard to describe it to people who didn’t experience what we had to.”

-But despite those challenges, turning down the NFL wasn’t a consideration for Triplett when he found out the Lions were offering him a whopping $4,800 salary.
+But despite those challenges, turning down the NFL wasn’t a consideration for Triplett when he found out the Lions were offering him a whopping $4,800 salary, the equivalent of about $50,000 today.

 “My father worked 12 months a year for a salary of $3,600,” Triplett said.
 “My first contract was for $4,800.
 So he told me, ‘Sign it, boy.
 They’re going to pay you to play.'”